Routing

 Splits

-To set the splits
+To set splits

 1. Go to Orchestration > Routing configuration.